 CORPORATE GOVERNANCE REPORT

 A Company follows the principles of Corporate Governance in letter and spirit.
 Requirements relating to Board of Directors its Committees related party transactions disclosures etc. as prescribed under Schedule V of the Listing Regulations have been duly complied with.
 The quarterly Corporate Governance Report confirming that the Company has complied with statutory provisions has been filed with the Stock Exchanges where the shares of the Company are listed and also placed before the Board of Directors.
 A detailed report on Corporate Governance for the financial year ended 31st March 2020 alongwith the Statutory Auditor's certificate on compliance with the provisions of Corporate Governance under Listing Regulations is forming part of this Annual Report.

 BUSINESS RESPONSIBIUTY REPORT

-COMPLIANCE WITH THE CODE OF CONDUCT
+compliance with THE CODE OF CONDUCT

-A declaration signed by the Managing Director & CEO affirming compliance with the Company's Code of Conduct by the Directors and Senior Management for the financial year2016 - 17 as required under Schedule V of the Listing Regulations forms a part of this Annual Report.
+A declaration signed by the Managing Director & CEO affirming compliance with the Company's Code of Conduct by the Directors and Senior Management for the Financial Year 2019-20 as required under Schedule V of the Listing Regulations forms a part of this Annual Report.

 ENVIRONMENT HEALTH AND SAFETY